-The list of HTML tags and elements that are mandatory for SEO is given below:
+The following is a list of essential HTML tags and elements for optimizing a website for SEO:

 <meta name="description" content="Some text about the contents of the webpage">